Streaming Max-Cut in General Metrics: Introduction

 This clearly shows that the dynamic streaming setting is significantly ``harder'' than the sliding-window setting or insertion-only setting for metric \maxcut.
 In addition, this also shows an interesting difference to the Euclidean case: In Euclidean spaces, $(1 + \epsilon)$-approximation using poly-logarithmic space (similar to that in \Cref{thm:intro_sliding_window}) work also for dynamic streams~\cite{frahling2005coresets,DBLP:conf/stoc/ChenJK23}.

-In fact, our lower bound works under a stronger assumption about the distance oracle (which means this lower bound is actually stronger than the stated version which uses the default model as in \Cref{thm:intro_lb}), such that the algorithm is allowed to query the distance between any pair of points that ever appear in the stream, not only the ones that are currently stored by the algorithm which is the default model for our upper bound.
-We remark that apart from the default model and the model for our lower bound, a recent work~\cite{KPSW25} introduces an even stronger oracle model which allows the algorithm to query any pairs in the metric (not only those appear in the stream).
-Under this model, a lower bound for diameter problem is established~\cite{KPSW25}, and it is interesting to establish the \maxcut lower bound under the same model (which will be stronger than \Cref{thm:intro_lb}).
+We remark that similar model for our lower bounds, which reveals the distance only upon query, were also used in e.g.~\cite{Cohen-AddadSS16}; in fact, the model in~\cite{Cohen-AddadSS16} is even more restricted, where the algorithm is assumed to store the IDs explicitly, and the space complexity is counted as the number of stored IDs.
+However, a recent work~\cite{KhannaPSW25} introduces a stronger notion: the metric is public such that the algorithm is allowed to query any pairs, not only for the IDs in the stream (which is a subset of the full metric points).
+Under this model, a lower bound for diameter problem is established~\cite{KhannaPSW25}, and it is an interesting open question to establish a \maxcut lower bound under the same model (which will be stronger than \Cref{thm:intro_lb}).